 The Best Kitchenaid Attachment for Cookies

-The flat beater is one of the best attachments for making cookies, as its heavy-duty design lets it effectively cream and pound ingredients together.
+The flat beater is the best cookie attachment for kitchenaid.
+This heavy-duty attachment allows it to effectively cream and pound ingredients together.
 If you need even more power to mix your cookies, the dough hook attachment is specially made for kneading and mixing thick batter.

 If you’re having trouble with dough sticking to your bowl, try swapping out the hook or paddle for the flex beater attachment.
 However, be aware that the spatula component doesn’t work well with thick or lumpy material, and so it may not be the best choice for cookies with nuts, oats, or chocolate chips.